GSA/challenges-and-prizes/pages/privacy-policy.md

 Unauthorized attempts to upload information or change information on GSA servers are strictly prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.

-While Challenge.gov uses social media including Facebook, Twitter, and YouTube, no personally identifiable information (PII) is sought or provided to GSA as a result of our use of these platforms.
+While Challenge.Gov uses social media including Facebook, Twitter, and YouTube, no personally identifiable information (PII) is sought or provided to GSA as a result of our use of these platforms.

 The pages on Challenge.gov may include hypertext links or pointers to information created and maintained by other public and private organizations.
-Check the [linking policy](https://www.gsa.gov/website-information/linking-policy){:target="_blank" rel="noopener"} for more information.
+Check the [linking policy](https://www.gsa.gov/website-information/linking-policy){:target="_blank" rel="noopener" class="link"} for more information.

 For more information on privacy and security:

-* See [GSA's Privacy and Security Policy](https://www.gsa.gov/reference/gsa-privacy-program){:target="_blank" rel="noopener"}.
+* See [GSA's Privacy and Security Policy](https://www.gsa.gov/reference/gsa-privacy-program){:target="_blank" rel="noopener" class="link"}.
-* [Contact us](mailto:team@challenge.gov){:target="_blank" rel="noopener"} with questions.
+* [Contact us](mailto:team@challenge.gov){:target="_blank" rel="noopener" class="link"} with questions.